akabio/expect/README.md

 ### ToBeSnapshot(filename)

 ToBeSnapshot checks if the value is the same as what's in the given file.
+The value can be a string or a []byte slice.

 - If the file isn't there, it will make a new one.
 You can look at it and change it if you need to.